 Independent study and independent research

 Independent studies are available.
-Contact the department chairperson for details.
+Contact the department chair for details.

 Opportunities for off-campus study